GDG-Korea/PinterestLikeAdapterView/README.md

  **There may be erros in extra packages.**

- **If you don't need pull-to-refresh features, just excludes thease folders in build path.**
+ **If you don't need pull-to-refresh features, just excludes these folders in build path.**

 *To run Sample App.*